-I have been doing gene research for about five years and have an extensive tree on Ancestry.com.
+I have been doing gene research for several years and have an extensive tree on Ancestry.com.
 My kin come mainly from the Northeast, Canada, Maine, New Hampshire and Massachusetts.
 I am a Maker, a Parker, a Harvey, a Heath and a Kemp.
 I have extensive roots in Cutler, ME and Merrimack, NH.

 I love wandering old places and especially graveyards.
-One's name may never been written previously or since, one's life never recorded other than the engraving on the stone.
+One's name may never have been written previously or since, one's life never recorded other than the engraving on the stone.

 "To gather up the records of the past and present, and faithfully transmit them to the future, is a duty which one generation owes to another." - The Rev Ira C Tyson, Bedford, NH 1885

 I've added a lot to this findagrave database over the years and obviously find it a positive experience, but like anyone, I have a couple of pet peeves.
 (Rant Warning!)
 Please DO NOT send a request for me to link a memorial to a "burial unknown".
 Not gonna happen.
 Also, I receive edit requests to add a period after the middle initial.
 Unnecessary.
 I am happy to enter a full middle name, but not a useless period.
 Get over it :)

 I often request a hundred edits in one day.
 When I photograph a cemetery, I do TONS of research on each of its inhabitants and send the edits as I find information; dates, locations and links to parents and spouses.
 I duplicate this data in an Ancestry tree to refer to later, but don't usually send source info, as the new edit feature doesn't have a box for this info; I am happy to provide it upon request, ok?